liaozhuzhu/lilyportfolio/README.md

 ** In Progress **

 **Todo**
-- Fix grid on mobile
+- home link visited style
 - Remove scroll from cover of mp4s